alphagov/paas-tech-docs/source/documentation/guidance/buildpacks.md

 - Regularly maintain your buildpack to update your runtime and dependencies as new security vulnerabilities are discovered and fixed
 - We may not be able to offer support for P1 or out-of-hours incidents and standard SLAs will not apply

-Due to these increased responsibilities, we recommend that, if you must use a custom buildpack, you use a community supported one that is maintained and updated by that community.
-We do not recommend that you create your own buildpack.

 Contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) if you are interested in this feature.
-If a custom buildpack is requested by multiple tenants, we will look to improve our support in this area.
+If a custom buildpack is requested by multiple tenants, we will look into improving our support in this area.

 ### Docker images